The changing face of French lunchtimes

 Another, called the Lou-Anne, is made with focaccia that has a greenish tinge because it's made with seaweed.
 The other ingredients include cream of sardine, rocket, smoked salmon and puree of black Kalamata olives.

 But Didier Mathray, who runs the bakery with his partner Nathalie Robert, says their biggest seller is a humble ham sandwich, although the ham is a dry-cured gourmet variety and the bread is specially made.

 "We don't use any artificial ingredients or colourings," he says.
-"We try to be imaginative and give our sandwiches a touch of extra creativity."'Reinventing the sandwich'
+"We try to be imaginative and give our sandwiches a touch of extra creativity."